 Improving downforce can seem like a big challenge when you don’t have the tools to measure increases in performance.
 How do we know if the wing we put on our car or the air dam we spent a weekend making help at all?
 The tools of the aerodynamic trade can be out of reach for mere mortals.
-Renting a wind tunnel is cost prohibitive for many large scale race teams, let alone a few friends looking to have fun at the track.
-Computational Fluid Dynamics (CFD for short) is a great tool that brings aerodynamic testing right to your desktop computer, but takes a decent budget to purchase the software and a lot of training and experience to be able to get useful information from it.
+Renting a wind tunnel is cost prohibitive for many large-scale race teams, let alone a few friends looking to have fun at the track.
+Computational Fluid Dynamics (CFD for short) is a great tool that brings aerodynamic testing right to your desktop computer but the software isn’t inexpensive and a lot of training and experience is required to be able to get useful information from it.

 Splitters and Air Dams